GVS-007/GVS-007/README.md

 - 🔍 Research on  **Foundational Models (LMM & LLM)**, **Data Mining**, **Computer Vision**, and **Machine Learning**
 - 🛠 Proficient in Python, C/C++, Git, Linux/Unix, Pytorch, and Data Science tools

+Feel free to shoot a mail, it can be regarding anything.
+I love connecting with people.